DavidFW1960/Aussie-Broadband-Usage-Meter/README.md

 Also if using an image, you can define what image to use here.
 If you create your own, make sure they are 183px wide and either 5px or 8px high.

-Another change is that if you are on an umlimited plan, the data used meter will not show unless you manual;ly overide the allowance by specifying nominalAllowance=1000 (say) as per above.
+Another change is that if you are on an umlimited plan, the data used meter will not show unless you manually overide the allowance by specifying nominalAllowance=1000 (say) as per above.

 I am also calculating a Quota Remaining Today number in the tooltip so you know how much quota you can still use for the rest of today and not go into the red zone.